-John is a senior researcher with a joint appointment at HERC in the Nuffield Department of Population Health and the BRC in the Nuffield Department of Primary Care.
-He works on behavioural research in two main subject areas, genomics and obesity.
+John is a senior researcher with a joint appointment at HERC in the Nuffield Department of Population Health and the BRC in the Nuffield Department of Primary Health Care Sciences.
+His current work is behavioural research in subject areas including obesity, tobacco, and genomics.
 He uses experimental and econometric approaches to answer research questions.

 John joined from the Yale School of Public Health where he worked on tobacco behaviours.
 He received his master’s/doctoral training from the University of Leeds and his undergraduate degree from Aston University.

 Information and sin goods: Experimental evidence on cigarettes

 Maclean JC. and Buckell J., (2020), Health Economics

 Kicking the habit is hard: A hybrid choice model investigation into the role of addiction in smoking behavior